vikrantdeveloper/Tech_Talk_Codes/esp32_free_rtos_session/README.md

-# Free RTOS Session
+# FreeRTOS Session

-This example demonstrates how to utilize FreeRTOS of ESP32 by echoing back to sender "hello world" and Blinking the LED at same time.
+This example demonstrates how to utilize FreeRTOS of ESP32 by echoing back to sender "hello world" and blinking the LED at same time.

 ## How to use example